Frankasaurus/frankasaurus.github.io/content/Campaigns/SukkelBerg Campaign 3/Notes/Player notes - Lenora - Lise.md

 ---
 # Factsheet
 - **Where does Lenora's sorcerous power come from (shadows)?**
-	- The Shadows within originate from Kaurius' patron (NAME TBD), a Shepherd of Olmari.
+	- The Shadows within originate from Kaurius' patron Maggoras, a Shepherd of Olmari.
 Kaurius demanded him to kill her, to hopefuly have Wilmar withdraw out of concern - he did not expect Wilmar to out this publically.
-	- The Shepherd did not kill her, but tore her soul to the Shadow Realm to decay and be absorbed by him.
+	- The Shepherd Maggoras did not kill her, but tore her soul to the Shadow Realm to decay and be absorbed by him.
 She was pulled out in time and reinstated in her body.
 This is what causes the Dhampirism.
 	- The Shepherd is still able to track and leech off of Lenora, especially when she is weakened.
 - **Where does Lenora's warlock power come from (undead)?**
 	- Her father, Wilmar, who became a lich to save her.
 Yet to decide how that happens, but the reveal will be in the manor.